By now, you have heard people grumbling about Rick Scott signing the Private Beach Anti-Customary Use Law (HB631) this year.

 Yet, in part because none of the “beach communities” were incorporated, planning remained the responsibility of a county government seat located almost an hour away near the Alabama state line.
 North Walton County residents similarly unnerved by the growing elitism of beachfront owners came face to face with the growing power imbalance between north and south.

-In a major and far reaching in March of 2016, for example, the Walton County Board of County Commissioners voted to table and effectively end the Hurricane Storm Damage Reduction Project.
+In a major and far reaching victory for beachfront property owners in March of 2016, for example, the Walton County Board of County Commissioners voted to table and effectively end the Hurricane Storm Damage Reduction Project.

 An 18.8 mile beach re–nourishment project the county had been working towards for a decade with the Army Corps of Engineers to protect the region from beach erosion and storm surge, the effort was defeated by a vocal minority of beachfront owners.
 Having seen the re-nourishment project east of 30A through Sandestin, they were unhappy that re-nourishment might bring less than perfect sand and would permanently set their property lines to the erosion control line rather than the more flexible mean high water line.